Maxmatthiasson/SbomCleanupService/README.md

 * Authenticates with Azure DevOps using a Personal Access Token (PAT).
 * Checks if SBOM-related pipelines are still active.
 * Automatically marks outdated SBOM records as archived.
-* Runs on a daily schedule as a Windows Service.
+* Runs on a daily schedule as a Windows Service as well as on start-up.

 ## Project Structure